 And yes, planet scanning is still in existence, albeit in a less tedious form.
 Instead of scanning for minerals which you use for various upgrades, you now scan them solely for the purpose of finding specific items.
 Items which your Shepard will just overhear people talk about you pass them by.

 That's right, you overhear the conversations in which people mention needing a specific item, after which a new quest will be added to your journal for you to go find said item.
-Sometimes I didn't even saw a fetch quest being added to my journal without actually having heard anyone talk about it.
+Sometimes I saw a fetch quest being added to my journal without actually having heard anyone talk about it.
 What's extra weird is the only time you interact with the people who need certain objects in any way is when you have them in your possession.

 There are quite a few of these fetch quests, too, all of which involve flying to a particular system, hitting the scan button a few times until you find a planet that, according to EDI, has something of interest.
 You then scan said planet--just once is enough--to find the item, and, if it's something you need to complete a fetch quest, you can then go back to the Citadel and deliver it.